CZ-NIC/fred-docs/AdminManual/Appendixes/CSParams/index.rst

    .. _csparams-reqdate:

    ``reqdate``
-      the date when the request was placed (date format dd.mm.YYYY)
+      the date when the public request was placed (date format dd.mm.YYYY)

    .. _csparams-reqid:

    ``reqid``
-      the identification number of the request by which it can be traced in the Registry
+      the identification number of the public request by which it can be traced in the Registry

    .. _csparams-statechangedate: